yimyom/odroid-xu4-setup/README.md

-28. Install Advanced Mame Launcher plugin from Kodi It's best to follow the guide on https://forum.kodi.tv/showthread.php?tid=304186 What I did was to plug-in a USB drive to my machine to store all the (very big) data required by Mame.
+28. Install Advanced Mame Launcher plugin from Kodi It's best to follow the guide on https://forum.kodi.tv/showthread.php?tid=304186 What I did was to plug-in an USB drive to my machine to store all the (very big) data required by Mame.
 You will need hundred of Gb if not more and it's more than the SD card in my Odroid XU4 can hold.

 	If you already rebooted your Odroid XU4, there are 2 ways to access to a terminal now
 	 1. Ctrl+Alt+F1 will switch to a Linux text terminal.
 Then you can log in with your odroid user